Message from the Artist

 Caught in the whirlwind of modern life, the art of being still emerges as a precious gem, often overlooked amidst the clamor of streaming content.
 The demand for more immediacy and authenticity is ever-present even as we self-select filters to receive news and numb our own personalities and thoughts to fit the identities we’ve chosen.
 It is in only in a moment of stillness that accurate observations are made in real time.
 Turning off the deluge of inputs is the atmosphere our brains need to allow our own cross-pollination of ideas.

 I make art that requires intense observation of how the light hits every fold and crease in a petal, and the shape, line, and texture of every hair, feather and scale.
-At the same time, my art requires a lantern-like focus to observe the whole of the parts to capture the context of my subject.
+At the same time, my art requires a lantern-light-like focus to observe the whole of the parts to capture the context of my subject.
 May it bring you delight and a reminder to create opportunities for stillness.

 Reflecting Nature